-7 Supporting long term peace and stability in To report on practical, comprehensive and ' • society and stable and inclusive devolved effective measures which contribute to a Government in Northern Ireland. society free of paramilitary activity and to highlight areas of good practice in this regard.
+5. Carry out functions with a view to To report on practical, 0. supporting long term peace and comprehensive and effective stability in society and stable and measures which contribute to a inclusive devolved Government in society free of paramilitary activity Northern Ireland. and to highlight areas of good practice in this regard.

-Detailed commentary on the implementation of measures to tackle paramilitarism was set out in the Commission's Report on progress towards ending paramilitary activity published on 7 December 2021.
-The report highlighted where good progress has been made, and where further progress is required.
+Detailed commentary on the implementation of measures to tackle paramilitarism was set out in the Commission's Report on progress towards ending paramilitary activity published on 7 December 2022.
+The report highlighted where good progress has been made and where further progress is required.
 A number of examples of good practice were also highlighted.

-0 To maintain high standards of corporate • To promote the highest standards of
+6. To maintain high standards of • To achieve high standards of

-8. re maintain nigh standards er serperate

-governance and ensure value for money is corporate governance.
+corporate governance and ensure corporate governance.

-achieved. • To ensure value for money.
+value for money is achieved.
+To ensure value for money.

-Website established in line with
+• Website established in line with

 Commission requirements.

 • To ensure all information and

-information assets are managed and
+information assets are managed

-stored by the Commission in line with
+and stored by the Commission in

-relevant policy.
+line with relevant policy.